Good Question, Kayla. Thanks for Asking!

 So What Health Test Will I use First to Base my Breeding Decisions on?

 Now let's look at a health condition that really is a problem with Maremma Sheepdogs - Hip Dysplasia.
 Maremmas are a giant breed of dog that grows fast and can mature in excess of 100 lbs.
 They are also hard working dogs, bred to guard livestock in a variety of terrains.
 They need sound hips to have long, productive, pain free lives as LGD's.
 A LGD can't fight off predators or even navigate the outdoor terrain they may be guarding if they have crippling pain from arthritis.
-So instead of focusing on some obscure test result on a $100 DNA panel to make all their breeding decisions, smart Maremma breeders (or breeders of any large breed dog) will first take a look at the dog's hips to rule them in or out for breeding.
+So while DNA testing is a great tool, smart Maremma breeders (or breeders of any large breed dog) will first take a look at the dog's hips to rule them in or out for breeding.
 Good scores of the parents' doesn't guarantee their puppies won't get hip dysplasia but its still a very important diagnostic tool.

 In fact, hip testing is the ONLY health test required to be a MSCA Code of Ethics breeder.
 DNA testing isn't required.
 Why?
 Because most of the things you DNA test for aren't a big concern for Maremmas.
 As far as I know only one or two other MSCA Maremma breeders besides myself DNA test their dogs.